AwaizMd/Notes/javascript-notes.md

 Learn all about event loops in above links.

-**Timers in JavaScript – setTimeout, setInterval, clearInterval ⏱️** I hope you watched the video.
-It mentioned timers.
-Let's talk about them more now.
-These are very frequently asked about in interviews.
+**Timers in JavaScript – setTimeout, setInterval, clearInterval ⏱️** I hope you read from the link.

 The setTimeout() method calls a function or evaluates an expression after a specified number of milliseconds.